lxystaruni/TikTalkCoref/README.md

   {"video_id": "7017732620826021132", "video_type": "no_celeb", "split": "test"}
   ```

 ### 2. Videos

-You can see an example video of TikTalkCoref from [here](https://github.com/user-attachments/assets/e608b78b-d7c0-42f9-bd6f-f4edf4760ca6).
+See an example video of TikTalkCoref [here](https://github.com/user-attachments/assets/e608b78b-d7c0-42f9-bd6f-f4edf4760ca6).

-The videos of TikTalkCoref are from Douyin (TikTok China).
-Due to copyright restrictions, please contact us at staruni065007@gmail.com for original video downloads if needed.
+The videos in TikTalkCoref are sourced from Douyin (TikTok China).
+To comply with copyright regulations, the original videos cannot be directly redistributed.
+If you need the original videos, please contact us at staruni065007@gmail.com.
+Alternatively, you can download annotated video frames and region images from [Google Drive](https://drive.google.com/drive/folders/106czlouhBsRGYVE1FUaUIcqW8GCBesc8?usp=drive_link).

 ## Data Processing​